Steven Rudy: Early life

 Steven Jack Rudy was born to parents Jack and Jeanette Rudy of Ballard County on August 9, 1978.
 Rudy was educated in the Ballard County School system and graduated from Ballard Memorial High School in 1996.
 Rudy attended college at the former Paducah Community College (now West Kentucky Community and Technical College) and graduated from Murray State University in 2000 with a Bachelor of Arts in agriculture education.
 While at Murray, he was a member of the Future Farmers of America.

 Political career

 Nuclear Energy

+Rudy has served as Majority Floor Leader of the Kentucky House since January 2021.

 In the 2008 session of the Kentucky General Assembly, Rudy introduced legislation that would allow for nuclear plants to be built in Kentucky without having a permanent waste disposal facility, in an attempt to end the state's moratorium on nuclear power plants.
 The legislation did not pass.

 In the 2009 regular session of the Kentucky General Assembly, Rudy refiled legislation to lift the moratorium on nuclear power plants.
 The General Assembly adjourned sine die that year without the matter passing the house, but the moratorium was later lifted during the 2017 regular session with the passage of the Robert J. Lepper Act.
 Rudy voted in favor of the bill's passage.